 - Sign up for email lists and & campus visits if you have not already done so.

-- Attend the Senior Retreat and Senior Seminar.
+- Attend the Senior Retreat (usually immediately prior to beginning of school) and Senior Seminar.

 - Meet with college representatives who visit RPS.
-(A full list of scheduled visits will be accessible via the Family Connection site.)
+(A full list of scheduled visits will be accessible via your Naviance account.)